percit/Training-App-Qt/README.md

 7. CMake - build automation

+Running App:

+In SETUP.md there is a tutorial how to set it up

+Clean->Run CMake->Build->Compile (sometimes just compile doesn't work, so you have to click build first)

+Running Tests:

+For now, just comment out the main and uncomment catch_main.cpp, then "cmake .. && make -j16 && ./Training_App

+In the future there will be a cmake flag for this to change from testing to normal

 TODO:
-1. Email Authentication via Firebase
+1. Email Authentication via Firebase - retest and fix
-2. Database on Firebase
+2. Database on Firebase - retest and fix if necessary, change from name@gmail.com -> name as parameter to name-gmail as parameter
-3. Fix Tests

-How to go from Desktop/Android:

-Clean->Run CMake->Build->Compile (don't skip even one step)
+3. Add async where it's needed
+4. Add Design Patterns

-Commit c2945c71274c5eafb9bae044a8eb4130bf1aae9a is last one working on desktop and android and has no firebase
+Commit c2945c71274c5eafb9bae044a8eb4130bf1aae9a is last one working on desktop and android and has no firebase, this should be fixed with a flag, or design pattern

 ![Getting Started](images/map-image.png)
 ![Getting Started](images/progress-image.png)